awslabs/generative-ai-cdk-constructs/apidocs/interfaces/WebCrawlerProps.md

 • `Optional` `Readonly` **vpcProps**: `VpcProps`

 Optional custom properties for a VPC the construct will create.
-This VPC will be used by the Lambda functions the construct creates.
+This VPC will be used by the compute resources the construct creates.
 Providing both this and existingVpc is an error.

 **`Default`**